rodtreweek/perl-stuff/README.md

 # perl-stuff
-This is currently where I've decided to dump miscelaneous notes and example code related to perl.
+This is currently where I've decided to dump my notes and example code related to perl.